MistyCommunity/Documentation/src/content/onboarding/getting-to-know-your-robot/facts-and-specs.md

 ---
 title: Facts & Specs
 layout: onboarding.hbs
-columns: two
+columns: one
 order: 3
 ---

 # {{title}}

 Your Misty I Developer Edition robot has been lovingly hand-built by the Misty team.

 Some quick facts.
 She...
 * Stands about 14” tall.